 In August 2014, St. Peter’s boldly redefined its preschool program by implementing a Spanish language immersion program.
 Broadly referred to as foreign language immersion, this distinctive approach allows young children to acquire fluency in a second language in the same way they learned English.

 Foreign language immersion is an educational methodology that involves teaching traditional, conventional academic subjects such as math, science, social studies, and language arts, in a non-native language.
 This system uses the rich palette and nuanced expressions of language to embellish and extend the dimension of the learning environment and to ensure students attain fluency in a second language.
-At St. Peter’s, Spanish is the conduit through which Preschool and Junior Kindergarten students are academically advancing.
+At St. Peter’s, Spanish is the conduit through which students are academically advancing.

 Research surrounding foreign language immersion is vast and substantiated.
 Students, who are fluent in a second language, are also more cognitively astute, mentally flexible, and culturally aware.